 Independence Hall

-A tour lets you see the inside of the building, which looks much like it did in 1776.
-On the tour, you’ll learn about the history of Independence Hall and the importance of the conventions held here by the founding fathers as they debated the tenets of freedom and conceptualized a new country.
-There are even several original artifacts on display, including George Washington’s chair and an inkstand that was used to sign the Declaration of Independence.
+The building is over 250 years old and is the location where both the Declaration of Independence and the Constitution were signed.
+A 20-minute tour lets you see inside, which looks much like it did during colonial times.
+The tour includes the history of Independence Hall and the importance of the conventions held here as the founding fathers debated the tenets of freedom (for some people) and conceptualized a new country.
+Several original artifacts are on display, including George Washington’s chair.

 Liberty Bell

 If you’re short on time and just want to see the Liberty Bell itself, make a beeline straight to the back of the building after you go through security.
+Alternatively, if you don’t want to wait in line at all, head to the south end of the building where you can see the bell 24/7.
+It’s even lit up at night.

 Elfreth’s Alley